Dipan-17/16.Happy-Places/README.md

 		}

 	Working: In bindViewHolder(V) every view is assigned a onClickListener.
 When we click it, it calls the onClick function (III).
 The adapter is 	informed to execute this function.
 But the adapter has overridden it (IV).
-So it calls the overridden version which opens the new activity
+So it calls the overridden version which opens the new activity</br></br></br>